veritise/veritise-core/CONTRIBUTING.md

 ### Fork and clone the repository

-You will need to fork the main catapult-client code or documentation repository and clone it to your local machine.
+You will need to fork the main veritise-core code or documentation repository and clone it to your local machine.
 See [github help page](https://help.github.com/articles/fork-a-repo/) for help.

 Further instructions for specific projects are given below.